MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

 ### Pages

-To create a page inside of **pages**, copy the **page-template.html** file from the _doc_ folder into the desired directory under _pages_ and rename it to your desired page title.
-Run ``gulp`` to build the page and then navigate to the newly created file.
+To create a page inside of **pages**, copy the **page-template.html** file from the _doc_ folder into the target directory under _pages_ and rename it to your desired page title.
+Run ``gulp`` to build the homepage and navigate to the newly created page as described under [Test](#Test).
 In it, you will find a guide on how to add content.

 ### Galleries

 Galleries are special pages you can use to display your photos.
-To create a gallery, you must first initialize the gallery manager once:
+To create and manage a gallery, you must first initialize the gallery manager once:

 1. Run ``git submodule init`` in the terminal, followed by ``git submodule update --remote``.
-	1. Check that a new **tools** folder with a **mibreit-gallery-manager** folder is present.
+2. Check that a new **tools** folder with a **mibreit-gallery-manager** folder is present.
+In the terminal, switch to that new folder by executing ``cd tools/mibreit-gallery-manager/``
+3. Install _pillow_ by executing ``pip install pillow``.
+This tool is used to create small versions of your photos that are used to navigate through the gallery.

+#### Creating a New Gallery

-Then, for each gallery you want to create, perform the following steps:
+For each gallery you want to create, perform the following steps:

 1. Create a folder for your gallery inside of **pages/galleries**.
 Inside this folder you can create the individual gallery folders.
 For example a gallery for seascape photos, mountain photos, woodland photos, and architecture photos.
 Or you can create galleries for different countries as I did on [my homepage](https://www.mibreit-photo.com/galleries.html).
 2. Copy the **gallery-template.php** file from the _doc_ folder into the newly created gallery directory and rename it to **index.php**.
 3. Execute ``npm run gallery:create``.
 When asked for a gallery name, provide the name of the gallery folder you just created.
 4. Execute ``gulp`` to build your homepage.

-5. Under **dist/galleries**, you will now find your gallery directory with the **index.php**, an **gallery.xml** file, a **images** folder, and a **small** folder.
+5. Under **dist/galleries**, you will now find your gallery directory with the **index.php**, an **gallery.xml** file, an **images** folder, and a **small** folder.

-6. Prepare your photos for web and place them inside the **images** folder, where you find the **replaceme.jpg** file.
-Give the images proper names for SEO.
-If your image names consist of multiple words, separate them with "-".
-Don't use spaces or other special characters.

-7. Delete the **replaceme.jpg** file once you have added your first images.

-8. Execute ``npm run gallery:update`` and follow the instructions.
-This command can be used, whenever you make changes to the gallery by either adding new photos to the **images** folder, or by removing photos from it.
-The script will ask you, if you want an image removed from the folder, or added to the gallery.
-Then it will ask for a caption / title.
-Finally, you will be asked to provide a description in English and German.
-If you only plan to have a gallery in either of those languages, just leave one of the two descriptions blank.

-   You will also be asked for the **index** at which the image shall be added.
-The first images will be added to **index** **0**.
-Afterward, you will get a list with the already added files and can select the index before which the new photo will be inserted.

-   **Don't interrupt this step.
-It currently only works, if you go through all photos.**

 9. Open the **gallery.xml** file inside your new gallery.
 You will find several "TODO" fields.
 Add appropriate information for your gallery:

    - **keywords** - Provide SEO optimized keywords for the gallery.